-Emphasizing human potential rather than pathology, has specifically sought to distance psychological or spiritual self-exploration from the medical model.
-Others techniques we teach, like meditation, movement, ecstatic dance, etc. are purely spiritual in nature and are clearly oriented to self-realization, spiritual enlightenment, and have nothing to do with the medical model.
+Emphasizing human potential rather than pathology, the human potential movement specifically sought to distance psychological or spiritual self-exploration from the medical model.
+Others techniques we teach, like meditation, movement, ecstatic dance, etc. are purely spiritual in nature and are clearly oriented to self-realization and spiritual enlightenment.
 Our Living Spirit course was explicitly a training in spiritual exploration.
-And of course the silent meditation retreats that we have run for over twenty years are purely spiritual in nature.
+And of course the silent meditation retreats that we have run for over twenty-five years are purely spiritual in nature.

-The focus of our work, then, has been grounded – not in the medical model – but in what has been called the perennial philosophy.
+The focus of our work, then, has been grounded – not in the medical model – but in the perennial philosophy.

-While it may seem helpfully ‘modern’ to describe the complexities of the human instrument in mechanistic terms, it is largely unrecognized just how injurious this philosophy of technological materialism has become to the human condition.
-We are not biological machines and the insistence that we are, and that we should rightly conceive of ourselves in such terms is itself a kind of fixation with untoward consequences.
+While it may seem helpfully ‘modern’ to describe the complexities of the human instrument in mechanistic terms, it is largely unrecognized just how injurious this philosophy of technological reductionism can become to the human condition.
+We are not biological machines and the insistence that we are, and that we should rightly conceive of ourselves in such terms is itself a kind of fixation that leads to untoward consequences.
 It has led to treatment modalities that are as detrimental to the individual as the syndromes they aim to cure.
 And in its dehumanizing and objectifying of the individual it has added significantly to the spiritual malaise of modern culture.
-And unfortunately this conception of the human condition it has come to dominate much of society’s thinking.
+Unfortunately this conception of the human condition has come to dominate much of society’s thinking.

 What is that larger context?
 It is that of the wisdom traditions.